alphagov/govuk-import-export-prototype/guidance/foodtest.markdown

 ###Apply for a plant passport or supplier document

-Contact the [Plant Health Office](https://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening#plant-health-offices) if you need a plant passport or supplier document.
-They can also tell you what to do if you want to produce your own.
+Contact the [Plant Health Office](https://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening#plant-health-offices) if you need a plant passport or supplier document to travel with your goods.
+They can also tell you what to do if you want to create your own.

-[Question for SME: how much does a passport / document cost?
-How long are they valid for?
-What does the user do with them when they have them?
+You’ll have to have an inspection and  pay £46.10 for every 15 mins that an inspection takes, (including the time it takes inspectors to travel to your site).

+The minimum fee for any inspection is £92.19.

+You have to pay these fees again if you need more plant passports the next year.

+There is no charge for supplier documents

+[Question for SME: How much is the charge to have a passport and can you have a supplier document made for you?]

 ###Outside the EU
 {:#plants-outside-EU}